-Our Health and Wellness teams work with our culinarians to flag dishes that utilize ingredients that contain the Top 8 allergens: peanuts, tree nuts, fish, shellfish, soy, milk, eggs, and wheat.
+Our Health and Wellness teams work with our culinarians to flag dishes that utilize ingredients that contain the Top 9 allergens: peanuts, sesame, tree nuts, fish, shellfish, soy, milk, eggs, and wheat.
 This information is available both on our digital menu boards and on our website.

 Peanuts and peanut products are used as ingredients in several of our recipes.
 Students with a peanut allergy are advised to take caution with bakery items and Asian dishes where peanuts may be included in sauces.
 Peanut oil is not used as an ingredient in any of our recipes.